 Look and feel

 When the founders asked me to explore the brand, I tried to understand how I wanted this product, as a whole experience, to feel.
 We were trying to change the way buyers and sellers handled their homes.
 For most people, this is a very emotional transaction, and one that they may only make a couple times in their lives.
 I needed it to feel like the positive concepts of walking into a new home that most people imagine.
-I needed it to feel warm and inviting; safe and tranquil.
-Adjectives that aren't typically used to describe the home buying/selling experience itself.
+I needed it to feel warm, inviting, safe, and tranquil; adjectives that aren't typically used to describe the home buying/selling experience itself.

 My first concept was "morning light splashing on walls through warm curtains."